 Planning every step of the way

 By breaking down the development process into its component parts, an effective software development plan allows for greater flexibility throughout the product life-cycle.
 It may even mean parts of the project could be launched before others if necessary or risky aspects could first be prototyped with dummy data before being added to the system.
 With clearly defined goals there should be less of a tendency to spend too much time getting distracted by unnecessary adjustments and over-fixing existing shortcomings.

 It is unrealistic and even counter-productive to expect to be able to lay out an exact road-map for a project’s development process and expect it to guide the software and its engineers through to a perfect completion without any adjustments along the way.
 Often it is better to prioritize the impact of the tasks over time is taken, as ultimately it is the impact of the tasks that matter most.
 Engineers giving a realistic probability of meeting time constraints based on the present reality of the project is a much more useful reflection than one written week before by an overly optimistic team manager.

 The most important thing you need in your plan to succeed

 Whether the development takes place in-house or is outsourced a software development plan needs to be crafted, maintained and brought to fruition by an experienced team of developers and project managers.
 It will have to deliver a quality product to the end user, with measurable milestones plotting its path and issues of timing, responsibility and traceability navigated successfully.

-By choosing an experienced & custom software development company, it is possible to find or create your own team with the exact knowledge and expertise required to bring your project from the planning stage through to completion and launch.
+By choosing one of the most experienced & custom software development firms, it is possible to find or create your own team with the exact knowledge and expertise required to bring your project from the planning stage through to completion and launch.
 If you’re in charge of a software project and not sure how to make a perfect plan to run it, don’t be shy to contact fram^ so that we can help you!